Ivanna Klympush-Tsintsadze: Government background

 24 November 2016 Ivanna Klympush-Tsintsadze and Johannes Hahn (European Commissioner for Neighbourhood and Enlargement Negotiations) signed the agreement on financing the EUACI.

+Since August 29, 2019, he has been a People's Deputy of the Verkhovna Rada of Ukraine from the political party "European Solidarity", Chairman of the Committee on Integration of Ukraine with the European Union in the Verkhovna Rada of Ukraine.

+On July 18, 2024, in the Shevchenko Court of Kyiv, she supported the accused Colonel Roman Chervinsky.

 Personal life

 Klympush-Tsintsadze is married to Archil Tsintsadze.
 They have two daughters – Solomiia and Melaniia.